 Selecting your wedding officiant is an important decision – after all, they will have a huge influence on the tone of the ceremony.
 You'll want to make sure that you find someone who is willing to perform the kind of ceremony you are envisioning, or who has a style and belief system similar to your own.
 And of course, if you want to make it legal, you'll need to make sure that they are legally able to marry you in your state.

-The first most basic thing you and your intended bride or groom must do is decide if you want a religious or secular ceremony.
-This highly personal decision will have great impact for who will marry you.
+The first thing you and your intended bride or groom must do is decide if you want a religious or secular ceremony.
+This highly personal decision will obviously impact who will marry you.

 Finding a Secular Officiant for Your WeddingA Justice of the Peace Contact the county clerk's office where you will get your marriage license.
 They should have a list of local Justices of the Peace who are willing to perform wedding ceremonies.
 You can, of course, look in the phone book, but it's better to get the referral from someone who knows for sure that they are legally certified.
 Start by calling the ones close to you to get a sense of their personality, then ask if you can meet with them to get a better sense of the kinds of weddings they perform.

 At City Hall Here, finding the person to marry you is typically easy.
 You'll need to make an appointment and be willing to be married in a speedy fashion – no long drawn-out sermons here!
 Call your local city hall and they'll tell you everything you need to know.